Thomas Gonatopoulos-Pournatzis, Ph.D.

 Advances in next-generation sequencing have revealed that cancer and neurological disorders are often associated with distinct transcriptomic signatures, including widespread alterations in alternative splicing, a process that vastly expands the coding potential of the genome.
-Loss- or gain-of-function mutations in splicing factors impact entire networks of coordinated alternative exons, which play critical roles in cell fate decisions and impact processes such as cell cycle control, neurogenesis and synaptic transmission.
-However, given that the functions of the overwhelming majority of alternative exons remain unexplored, Thomas Gonatopoulos-Pournatzis’ research program aims to identify individual events that control these fundamental biological processes, reveal how their disruption contributes to disease- or disorder-related phenotypes, and explore the regulatory networks that control these events.
+Loss- or gain-of-function mutations in RNA binding proteins impact entire networks of coordinated RNA processing events, which play critical roles in cell fate decisions and impact processes such as cell cycle control, neurogenesis and synaptic transmission.
+However, given that the function of the overwhelming majority of such events, including alternative cassette exons, remains unexplored, Thomas Gonatopoulos-Pournatzis’ research program aims to identify individual events that control these fundamental biological processes, reveal how their disruption contributes to disease- or disorder-related phenotypes, and explore the regulatory networks that control RNA processing.

 1. Exon-resolution functional genomics

 Functional Exomics: Future application of CHyMErA screens coupled to high-throughput phenotyping will enable the efficient functional characterization of alternative exons in the human genome and the identification of novel targets for precision medicine applications using high resolution phenotypic profilling.

 Technology Development: A major goal of the Gonatopoulos-Pournatzis team is to continue developing cutting-edge technologies that will enable the systematic and efficient functional characterization of transcript isoform diversity and genetic interactions using phenotypically rich screening readouts.

-2. Identification of regulatory networks that control alternative splicing
+2. Mapping gene regulatory networks that control alternative splicing

 An important challenge in biomedical research is to elucidate the gene regulatory networks that underlie the establishment of complex transcript isoform expression patterns in a cell-type specific manner, and understand how their disruption contributes to disease-states.
 We have previously developed a CRISPR-based screening platform that allows the systematic identification of regulatory factors that control alternative splicing.
 CRISPR-Cas9 loss-of-function genome wide screens in neural cells expressing dual-fluorescent splicing reporters uncovered hundreds of splicing regulators and have shed light on how very short neuronal exons, linked to autism spectrum disorders, are recognized and spliced.
 The aforementioned strategy represents a highly effective approach for the comprehensive definition of splicing regulatory pathways.
 Future studies using this tool will systematically delineate regulatory pathways that control the splicing of alternative exons with critical roles in mammalian cells.